betulebraraslan/betulebraraslan/README.md

 ## 👩‍💻 About Me

-- 🎓 Computer Science student
+- 🎓 Computer Science student at Leibniz University Hannover
 - 💻 Mainly working with Java and C
 - 🌱 Currently learning Spring Boot, REST APIs and PostgreSQL
 - 📚 Interested in algorithms, data structures and clean code